fossas/fossa-cli/docs/references/strategies/languages/golang/gomodules.md

 }
 ```

-We generate a graph of *packages* and then resolve these back to their parent modules.
+FOSSA CLI generates a graph of *packages* and then resolves these back to their parent modules.
-Every `Main` module we find in this graph will have its dependencies promoted to be a direct dependency.
+Every `Main` module it finds in this graph will have its dependencies promoted to be a direct dependency of the project.

-The reason that we started with a graph of packages is because a Go module distributes source code for one or more packages.
+The reason that FOSSA CLI starts with a graph of packages is because a Go module distributes source code for one or more packages.
 However, only packages are `import`ed in Go source code.
 An implication of this is that the graph of module dependencies does not necessarily correspond to how different packages in a Go project depend on each other.
 By looking at how packages import one another, FOSSA CLI can get more information about what packages and modules are actually used in a final build product than by looking at modules alone.